 Frequently Asked Questions (FAQs)

-The National Eligibility cum Entrance Test (NEET) will be held twice a year to help students secure admission to the top medical institutions in India.
-In 2018, more than 13 lakh candidates gave NEET 2018 in 103 cities.
+The National Eligibility cum Entrance Test (NEET) is held yearly to help students secure admission to the top medical institutions in India.
+In 2018, more than 13 lakh candidates gave NEET in 103 cities.

 The minimum age limit for all candidates is 17 years on or before 31st December of the year of admission.